 - Cleaning product:

-- Stiff brush or Scrubbing pad (ex: Scotch Brite)
+- Scrub brush or Scrubbing pad (ex: Scotch Brite)

 - Now, it just takes some elbow grease and time.
-Scrub the debris from the tire.
+Scrub the debris from the tire using your cleaner.

 - Rinse frequently with water to check your progress.